-Google loves to continually change and update its algorithm, but at least this time around it’s given us six month’s notice before The Google Page Experience Update comes into force in 2021.
+Google loves to continually change and update its algorithm, and this year is no exception as The Google Page Experience Update comes into force in May.

 So, what is The Google Page Experience Update?